 You can!
 The state has allowed public comments on their current set of draft rules.
 Residents of the Show Me State are encouraged to let their voice be heard.
 Simply fill out this form and let them know that the patient projection numbers are grossly misrepresenting how many potential medical marijuana Missouri patients there could be in the state.

 In the meantime, getting your Missouri medical marijuana card is just a phone call away!
 1-877-242-0362.
-Green Health Docs now offers Missouri telemedicine evaluations throughout the state, as well as in-person clinics located in Kansas City, St. Louis and Columbia.
+Green Health Docs now offers Missouri online evaluations throughout the state, as well as in-person clinics located in Kansas City, St. Louis and Columbia.
 Getting approved for a card is easy, so start your journey today and show the state that 26,000 isn’t even the surface of how many medical marijuana patients Missouri will have by the end of 2020, let alone 2022.